JCasasLopez/user-service-2.0/README.md

 - Token lifetime values (verification, access, and refresh) are not hardcoded but loaded from the application properties file.
 A configuration class maps these values to a Map, which is then wrapped in a TokensLifetimes bean and injected wherever needed.
 This promotes a clean separation between configuration and logic, and, more importantly, it opens the door to hot-reloading token lifetimes without requiring a service restart.

-- Standard validation rules are applied at the controller, DTO, and database levels to ensure data integrity and correctness.

 ## Planned Future improvements
 - HTTPS has not been implemented in the current version, as the focus was placed on core functionalities.
 However, it is planned for a future release to ensure secure data transmission, especially for sensitive operations such as authentication.

 - Event though the tokens short lifespan offers an adequate security baseline, a fully comprehensive token-blacklisting solution is planned for a future iteration.
+If the backend receives an already blacklisted token, the account gets blocked automatically.

 - Hot-reloading of token lifetimes.